aviidlee/CSSE2002-2016/tute4.md

   ## Some notes on invariants
   - Your invariants will depend on your implementation, because they say things about the state of and the relationship between your instance variables.
-  - You do NOT need to state invariants which are properties of your instance variables;
+  - You do NOT need to state invariants which are invariants of your instance variables;
     e.g., in the Location class, don't state invariants of Section.
+If you are using HashSets, you don't need to state that they don't contain duplicates.

   ## Example for an immutable class
       class Fight {